Palacký University Olomouc: Temporary relocation: the university downgraded

 By the closing decades of the eighteenth century Brno had become the de facto capital of Moravia.
 This fact, as well as dissatisfaction with the university management due to persisting influence of the Church, led to the university relocating there in 1778.
 In Brno, the number of students declined to mere 575.
 There were nine professors at the faculty of theology, two at law and four at philosophy (one of which was professor of Political science, which would later become part of the faculty of law).

 However, at the end of 1777 the diocese of Olomouc had been elevated to the status of an archdiocese, and in 1782 the first Archbishop of Olomouc Antonín Theodor Colloredo-Waldsee enforced relocation back by decree of Emperor Joseph II.
 At the same time the institution lost its university status, becoming a mere academic Lyceum.
-The Emperor had decided to retain only three universities, in Prague, Vienna, and Lviv.
+The Emperor had decided to retain only three universities, in Prague, Vienna, and Lemberg.
 Teaching of medicine became a separate field, in which surgeons and obstetricians' assistants were taught.